fereshtehaghaei/Pandas-Challenge/README.md

 ## Age Demographics

-- Establish bins for ages
+- Established bins for ages

-- Categorize the existing players using the age bins.
+- Categorized the existing players using the age bins.
 Hint: use pd.cut()

-- Calculate the numbers and percentages by age group
+- Calculated the numbers and percentages by age group

-- Create a summary data frame to hold the results
+- Created a summary data frame to hold the results

-- Optional: round the percentage column to two decimal points
+- Rounded the percentage column to two decimal points

-- Display Age Demographics Table
+- Displayed Age Demographics Table